 - MetLife: $38 a month

 So, as you can see, Joan’s rates start out instantly higher if she goes with the 30-year option, and she also has slightly fewer options as far as providers go.

 It’s always a good strategy to secure coverage quickly.
 If you wait until you’re older to get coverage anything can happen.
 So choosing a 30-year policy now is likely better for your family in the long run.

-You can use our quote tool on this page to start comparing companies and rates today, or feel free to call us at 888-411-1329 to get a customized quote and learn more about getting the right life insurance coverage for you.
+You can also use our quote tool on this page to start comparing companies and rates today, or feel free to call us at 888-411-1329 to get a customized quote and learn more about getting the right life insurance coverage for you.
 We’ll gladly help you find the best 20 year or 30 year term life policy- whichever one works best for you and your family.